KadinTucker/CivInspired/Rulebook/city.md

 - The appeal of the city.

 The main consequence of this is that the larger borders grow, the larger population grows.

+Passive migration points also accumulate at a slow rate with excess food in the city.

 Passive migration is the main way cities grow early in the game, but its relevance drops off as populations grow more dense.